Shape dependence of entanglement negativity and mutual information in quantum Hall and critical systems: Non-perturbative shape dependence

 \subsubsection{Adjacent corners}

 For adjacent corners, we have an expression similar to what we found above, but with a logarithmic enhancement due to corners

-This was verified explicitly for the bosonic LN using the free scalar CFT.\cite{Nobili} When one of the angles approaches zero, the LN and MI will also possess a pole, as in Eq.~(\ref{eq:LN-pole}) and Eq.~(\ref{eq:MI-pole}), respectively.
+This was verified explicitly for the bosonic LN using the free scalar CFT realized as lattice of coupled quantum harmonic oscillators.\cite{Nobili} When one of the angles approaches zero, the LN and MI will also possess a pole, as in Eq.~(\ref{eq:LN-pole}) and Eq.~(\ref{eq:MI-pole}), respectively.